 Problems with early fountain pens

-Little changed about the reservoir pen for the next 150 years for two major reasons.
+The people who invented the fountain pen, made little changes to the reservoir pen for the next 150 years for two major reasons.

 First, inks were highly corrosive and would rapidly eat away at any metal components of the pen.

 Second and more importantly, there was no proper understanding of how air pressure affects ink flow which meant a consistent, steady ink flow was still a mystery.

 These reservoir pens were just as impractical (if not more so) as dip pens.

 They constantly leaked, were prone to the ink clogging the pen, corroded, and were messy to refill.
 One had to load pens with an eyedropper.

 In 1809, models of the fountain pen began circulating again.

 What was the major shift that made innovations of the fountain pen possible?

 A better understanding of how air pressure affects ink flow.